Bobillot/Projet-SDCI/README.md

    ```

  You should see that the latency threshold of 10 ms ends up being surpassed, and that the MAPE-K loop executes plan B.

+If at some point you end up doing a Ctrl-C in the terminal A (where containernet is running), you will need to clean the mininet environnement with
+> mn -c